Skip to content

 misc

-Otherwise I spend my time doodling on guitar, taking friends foraging, ever so gradually learning Latin, and teaching kids to solder and code.
+Otherwise I spend my time playing guitar, taking friends foraging, ever so gradually learning Latin, and teaching kids to solder and code.
 My intent with this site is to share occasional writeups related to work, research, and adjacent.
-Try the sidebar menu.